 Councillor – Heiltsuk Nation

-Earl Newman has decades of experience as a commercial fisherman and councilor for the Heiltsuk Nation.
-As a councilor Earl has sat on numerous boards and committees including the Bella Bella Fish Plant Board of Directors, the spawn on kelp working group and Gladstone Reconciliation.
+Earl Newman has decades of experience as a commercial fisherman and councillor for the Heiltsuk Nation.
+He has sat on numerous boards and committees, including the Bella Bella Fish Plant Board of Directors, the spawn-on-kelp working group and Gladstone Reconciliation.